You are here

 We expect juniors to commit to the sport.
 Due to the intricacies of crew rowing, this is not like football or rugby and missing a session can really let your crew down.
 We are looking for a junior to really be attending 70% of the weekend sessions over a term.
 Juniors will not be selected to race if they regularly miss sessions or have a low attendance record.

 What parental involvement is expected?

 We encourage juniors to be independent and able to take responsibility for themselves.
 Parents are very welcome to come and watch sessions, and they are absolutely encouraged to attend races to support.
-However, parents are NOT permitted to get involved with any club sessions and are expected to stay off the landing stages at both sessions and races, unless specifically asked by the coaches.
-Juniors are expected to rig and prepare their own boats, with the coaches' support- parents are expected to support from a distance.
+However, parents are NOT permitted to get involved with any club sessions and are expected to stay off the landing stages at training sessions, unless specifically asked by the coaches.
+Juniors are expected to rig and prepare their own boats, with the coaches' support.
+We do however strongly encourage parents to attend races and social events.

-What happens if we want to start racing?
+What happens if I want to start racing?